ShyrokyiOleksandr/ShyrokyiOleksandr/README.md

 - 👋 Hi, I’m @ShyrokyiOleksandr
-- 👀 I’m interested in different crossplatfotm projects development

 - 🌱 I’m currently developing with Flutter SDK
-- 💞️ I’m looking teams to collaborate on Flutter projects
+- 💞️ ... and looking teams to collaborate on Flutter projects
 - 📫 How to reach me:
 ** Gmail: shyrokyi.oleksandr@gmail.com